 Q: What do leveraged ETFs hold in order to provide exposure?

-Q: If the index to which a 3x leveraged ETF is linked is up 10% over the last month, shouldn’t the leveraged ETF be up 30%?
+Q: If the index of a 3x ETF is up 10% over the last month, shouldn’t the leveraged ETF be up 30%?

 Q: What are the tax consequences of leveraged ETFs?

 A: The potential tax efficiency of ETFs has been one of the major reasons for the surge in popularity of these products relative to traditional mutual funds.
 While leveraged ETFs have the potential to offer tax advantages, the issue is slightly more complex that the environment surrounding traditional ETFs.